Andreas Nilsson (handballer)

 He competed for the Swedish national team at the 2012 Summer Olympics in London, winning a silver medal, and the 2016 Summer Olympics in Rio.
 Nilsson won the EHF Champions League with HSV Hamburg during the 2012–13 season.

 On 12 June 2016 he was chosen as Swedish "Handballer of the Year".

+On the Swedish national team he goes by the nickname 'Stycket' (eng:meat lump).